What to Know About Tuition & Fees

 Unlike public colleges, Carolina College of Biblical Studies does not offer a tuition discount to in-state students.

-Tuition and fees cover the expense of attendance for one academic year, but don't include room and board, which will be an additional cost you will get if you decide to stay on campus.
+Fees and tuition costs quoted on this page do not include room and board, which will increase your costs.
 However, a lot of students will end up having to pay below full tuition after getting financial aid along with other discounts.

 The subsequent table outlines the costs described above for the 2016 - 2017 academic year.